libbyshoop/database-book/_sources/14OuterJoin/01OuterJoin.rst

 .. activecode:: creature_ach_oj_w_display
    :language: sql
-   :include: all_creature_create_oj, creature_ach_oj_w
+   :include: all_creature_create, creature_ach_oj_w

-   select * from CreatureLOJAchievement_w;
+   SELECT *
+   FROM CreatureLOJAchievement_w
+   ORDER BY creatureId;

+Notice in the above result table how many more null values there are for achievement data, representing when a creature resides in a different town than the town the achievement was tested in.
 What we often really want to do with this table is ask this:

     How many skills have been achieved by a creature in the same achievement test town as the reside town of the creature?